2022 European Cricket League

-The 2022 European Cricket League is a T10 cricket competition.
-It will be the second edition of the European Cricket League and held at the Cartama Oval in Málaga, Spain.
+The 2022 European Cricket League (abbreviated as ECL22) also known as the 2022 Bet2Ball European Cricket League was the second edition of the European Cricket League that was held at the Cartama Oval in Málaga, Spain.
 It was postponed from 2021 due to the COVID-19 pandemic in Spain.

 Background

 The European Cricket League was founded in 2019 by German cricketer Daniel Weston intended as a way to develop cricket in emerging nations in Europe as a cricket equivalent to football's UEFA Champions League.
 In 2020, it was announced the European Cricket League expanded from 8 teams to include the national club champions of 30 European countries.
 This came after Weston signed agreements with several European cricket boards to ensure their domestic champions would be invited.

 The host for the 2021 and 2022 editions was announced as Spain.
 The Cartama Oval in Málaga was chosen as the host city ahead of La Manga, Murcia, who were due to host in 2021.
 It was announced the 2022 edition would run from 7 February 2022 to 25 March.